CubOfJudahsLion/tm-ghci/README.md

 Building the plugin requires a _bash_-style shell and a Haskell [distribution](https://www.haskell.org/downloads/).
 In Windows, this means using [MSYS2](https://www.msys2.org/).
-Installing Haskell through [ghcup](https://www.haskell.org/ghcup/install/) allows setting up a MSYS2 directory (recommended) and installing the `mingw64` toolchain so that `make`, `strip` and other required utilities will be available.
+Installing Haskell through [ghcup](https://www.haskell.org/ghcup/install/) allows setting up a MSYS2 directory (recommended) and installing the development tools so that `make`, `strip` and other required utilities will be available.

-Installing is straightford.
+Installing is simple.
 Just `cd` to the `ghci` folder and write:

     make deploy

 Which takes care of compiling and installing the plug-in in the appropriate directory (`$TEXMACS_HOME_PATH/plugins`.)

-While this should be sufficient, this software is still in alpha phase, and it's only been tested in Windows 10 and Arch Linux.
-I don't own a MacOS system, so I'm unable to provide the respective version.
+While this should be sufficient, this software is still in alpha phase.
+Please report any mishaps to the email address below.

 ## Features and Limitations

 `tm_ghci` is _alpha_-stage software.
+It's only been tested in Windows 10 and Arch Linux.
+I don't own a MacOS system, so I'm unable to provide the respective version.

-Presently, it's able to run a vanilla `ghci` session, i.e., without project dependencies autoloaded as with `stack repl` or `cabal repl`.
+Presently, the plugin is able to run a vanilla `ghci` session, i.e., without project dependencies autoloaded as with `stack repl` or `cabal repl`.

 ### Planned features